 Cannot have any pleas of Not Guilty for Reason of Insanity.

 Not have a psychiatric condition that requires continuous treatment.

 Must be able to comprehend gun laws and regulations.

 Texas allows individuals to own NFA restricted weapons, including machine guns, automatic weapons, short-barreled shotguns, and silencers, but they must be REGISTERED through the NFA registry.

 Some things to keep in mind if you are carrying a firearm or own one:

-Firearms are allowed to protect property that you own (like a house or car) but cannot be discharged recklessly.
-Only in times of self-defense are firearms allowed to be discharged and fired only when they are not endangering other third parties (like children or the general public).
-“Defense” includes when an individual is trying to enter your property or vehicle unlawfully and with force - and/or the individuals are attempting to commit a crime (kidnapping, murder, assault or robbery) on your property.
+Guns are allowed to protect property that you own (like a house or car) but cannot be discharged recklessly.
+Only in times of self-defense are firearms allowed to be discharged and only fired when they are not endangering other third parties (like children or the general public).
+Defense includes when an individual is trying to enter your property or vehicle unlawfully and with force - and/or the individuals are attempting to commit a crime (kidnapping, murder, assault, or robbery) on your property.

 Firearms in households must also be put up and away to prevent easy access to children.
 To have a loaded gun within reach of a child or to have a child harmed from an accidental discharge can be punishable by a Misdemeanor A, B, or C dependent on the damage inflicted.

 You must also have your CHL on you and be ready to present it if asked by a police officer or judge.
 Private businesses do not have to allow open carry and usually have proper signage that states a CHL holder is not allowed to Open Carry.
 Even if a sign isn't present and you have a CHL, if a proprietor asks you to leave their place of business or conceal your firearm, you must do so.